 How Federal Laws Impact West Virginia

 Just because gambling is considered to be legal inside of West Virginia doesn't mean that the federal government has taken a day off in their imposition of sports gambling.
 Since the 1960s, the federal government has really taken a stance against this type of gambling.
 It all started with the Federal Wire Act of 1961.
 This act makes it illegal for domestic sportsbooks to accept money on bets from across state lines or from foreign entities.
 Simple enough in premise, but its wide reaching implications have prevented any type of US-based online sportsbook from operating in West Virginia.

 Lastly, we have the UIGEA, which is a relatively new piece of legislation passed in 2006 that places regulatory oversight for gambling related transactions.
 The law addresses US banks and payment processors and does not address individuals placing the bets.
-None of these federal laws makes it illegal for US sports fans to place bets at legally sanctioned online sportsbooks that are licensed, regulated and located outside of the US.
+None of these federal laws makes it illegal for US sports fans to place bets at legally sanctioned online sportsbooks that are certified, operated and located outside of the US.

 Places to Gamble At Inside of West Virginia